 (12) Persons notified by the government

-(c) Inter-state sale of services and aggregate turnover is less than Rs 20 lakhs.
+(c) Inter-state supplier of services and his aggregate turnover is less than Rs 20 lakhs

-(d) Supply covered under the reverse charge mechanism and making only reverse charge supplies
+(d) Supplier covered under the reverse charge mechanism and making only reverse charge supplies

 (1) PAN card of the applicant